PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 explicit injected callbacks in a future frozen context.
 Extraction must prove the same flattened order and per-invocation option value before changing the historical helper.

+That suffix now uses a frozen `LayoutAttentionQuantizedSuffixContext` and thirteen stable IDs in `passes/layout_attention_quantized_suffix_orchestration.py`.
+Ten owners are direct imports and the three nested boundaries are explicit callbacks.
+The duplicate-transpose value remains an invocation argument rather than context state and is forwarded unchanged to its single destination.
+The historical keyword-only lowerer helper and both outer calls remain as ordering boundaries but now delegate through the context.
+Multiplicity-aware architecture checks retain all former nested helper and registered-runner totals.
+Focused, adjacent-owner, core, and TensorFlow-import-blocked suites pass.
+Characterize the larger terminal slice/concat recovery sequence before attempting the next phase extraction.